thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If no error occurred during the details retrieval.
+  * If no error occurred during fetching of customer's details.
 * **Failure:**
   * If unsupported originator type found.
   * If originator does not have assigned customer.
-  * If unexpected error occurs during the details retrieval.
+  * If unexpected error occurs during fetching of customer's details.

 **Usage example**